 If you leave service after you are vested, you may leave your retirement contributions in the system and receive a retirement allowance at age 55.
-Members who join the system after April 2, 2012, must have 10 years of service and age of 60 to be eligible for an allowance.
+Group 1 Members who join the system after 4/2/12 must be age 60 to be eligible for an allowance.

-If you leave service before you are vested, 2 options are available to you.
+If you leave service, two options are available to you.
 You may receive a refund of your retirement contributions, with 20% deducted for federal taxes.
-Alternatively, you can have it rollover into a tax-qualified IRA.
 Under certain circumstances, there may be a penalty for early withdrawal.
+Alternatively, you can have it “Rollover” into a tax-qualified IRA.

 If you voluntarily leave employment that began after January 1, 1984 and have less than 10 years of service, you will receive 3% interest.
-If you have over 10 years of service, interest will be refunded to you at the “regular interest” rate, which is currently set at by the State for .01 %.
+If you have over ten years of service, interest will be refunded to you at the “regular interest” rate, which is currently set at by the State for .01 %.
 Also, if you are removed or discharged, you will receive the “regular interest” rate regardless of the years of service.

 You may buy back any prior public service with the City of Everett or certain other service with the Commonwealth that was refunded or service in which retirement contributions were not withheld.
-You must buy back such service prior to your actual retirement date in order to have that time credited toward a retirement.
+You must buy back such service as an active member in order to have that time credited toward a retirement.
 Buyback requests must be submitted in writing and you will have to pay the appropriate contribution plus accumulated interest as determined by the Board.

-Your retirement allowance is determined by your age, years of creditable service, 3-year-average annual rate of compensation, and your group classification.
-The maximum retirement allowance is 80% of the high 3-year-average annual rate of compensation.
+Your retirement allowance is determined by your age, years of creditable service, three year-average annual rate of compensation, and your group classification.
+The maximum retirement allowance is 80% of the high three-year average annual rate of compensation.
 Your age factor times the number of years of service determines this percentage.
 For Members who join the system after 4/2/12, a five-year average annual rate of compensation will be used to calculate their retirement.
 In addition, the age factor table for member who join the system after 4/2/12 will require you to work longer for the same or similar benefit.

 No!
 Under Massachusetts law, your retirement account has no provisions for withdrawal under any circumstance, including mortgage down payment or college education.